bigdata-i523/hid334/additional/graphing/README.md

 ### Fantasy Football Production Visualization
 * Mainly to familiarize myself with the Seaborn graphing library, this script will pull in the most recent fantasy football data and graph a player's production against their opportunities (touches).
-* The data source is http://fftoday.com/
+* The data source is http://fftoday.com/ and the top 50 RBs and WRs are used
+* TODO: Combine the results to see how different the slope is between the different types of players

 #### Running Back (through Sunday night of Week 6):